HTC Evo 4G: Device clock reference

-The device clock is 15 seconds faster than Coordinated Universal Time (UTC), either with Android 2.1, 2.2 or 2.3; a manual clock setting does not override seconds, and root authority would be needed to overcome issue using Network Time Protocol (ntp) software.
+The device clock is 15 seconds faster than Coordinated Universal Time (UTC), either with Android 2.1, 2.2 or 2.3; a manual clock setting does not override seconds, and root authority would be needed to overcome issue using Network Time Protocol (NTP) software.
 The 15-second offset hints the number of leap seconds introduced since GPS inception in 1980 rather than an epoch issue and was reported as an Android bug on December 16, 2009.
 Certain phones running Android including Samsung EPIC do not exhibit the issue, possibly because firmware fetches UTC value rather than GPS from Network time, or subtracts leap second offset.
-Sprint, HTC, OHA, Google and goodandevo.net were informed of the aforesaid issue earlier than October 2010, reported as Android bug 5485.
+Sprint, HTC, OHA, Google and the HTC Corporation were informed of the aforesaid issue earlier than October 2010, reported as Android bug 5485.
 HTC update 3.70.651.1 released on December 15, 2010 still did not overcome the issue, and neither did build 4.22.651.2 (Android 2.3.3) released on June 3, 2011.
 Finally, on January 19, 2012, HTC software update 4.67.651.3 overcame the issue, just a week before the end of life for the EVO was announced.

 Battery life

-Users have complained that the battery life for the Evo is inadequate and incapable of lasting one day of normal use.
+Users have complained that the battery life for the Evo 4G is inadequate and incapable of lasting one day of normal use.
 This has spawned the creation of pages dedicated to explaining how to optimize the battery life, and even an aftermarket extra large battery that enlarges the unit.
 In addition, there is a software error that causes a severely depleted battery to become unable to be charged in the phone.
 The OTA upgrade to Android 2.3.3 fixes this issue along with improving device battery life on the whole.